Souravhere/Veggie-Smart/CONTRIBUTING.md

-Certainly!
-Here’s a `CONTRIBUTING.md` file for the `Veggie Smart` project, designed to guide potential contributors on how to get involved and contribute to the project.

----

 # Contributing to Veggie Smart

 Thank you for your interest in contributing to the Veggie Smart project!
 We welcome contributions from everyone.
 Please follow the guidelines below to ensure a smooth contribution process.